anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 identifiers do contain underscore characters.

 [@!RFC7480] does not explicitly state that extension identifiers are case sensitive.
-This document updates the formulation in [@!RFC7480] to explicitly not that extension identifiers are case sensitive, and extension identifiers MUST NOT be registered where a new identifier is a mixed-case version of an existing identifier.
+This document updates the formulation in [@!RFC7480] to explicitly note that extension identifiers are case sensitive, and extension identifiers MUST NOT be registered where a new identifier is a mixed-case version of an existing identifier.
 For example, if `lunarNIC` is already registered as an identifier, a new registration with `lunarNic`